 Fraser Clinic’s radiofrequency surgery allows for safe and effective removal of benign raised moles, seborrhoeic warts and skin tags.

 This procedure does not require the use of stitches and usually results in minimal to no scarring.
-It can also be used to treat fine blood vessels resistant to IPL.
+It can also be used to treat seborrheic hyperplasia.

 All procedures are carried out under local anaesthetic, with the removal of the lesion leaving a flat raw area to heal with new skin over 7 to 10 days.
 Treated areas are usually covered with skin coloured steristrips during the healing phase.